Frequently Asked Questions

 Who is the official preceptor?

-Dr. Narendra Kini, President and CEO of Miami Children’s Health System.
+Dr. Narendra Kini, President and CEO of Nicklaus Children’s Health System.

 When are the application materials due?